 - Draw up formal policy and procedure documents.
 These are essential to your program’s success.
-The policy should explain at a high level how vendor risk will be managed.
+The policy should explain how vendor risk will be managed at a high level.
 Procedure documents should detail roles and responsibilities, including those of senior management and your business lines.

 - Establish a vendor selection due diligence process.
-Vetting your vendors before signing contracts with them is key.
-Ask to see SOC reports, conduct a risk assessment that includes results of penetration testing, and make site visits where necessary.
+Vetting your vendors before signing contracts with them is critical.
+Ask to see Security Operation Center (SOC) reports, conduct a risk assessment that includes penetration testing results, and make site visits where necessary.

 - Mind your vendor contracts.
-Templates are fine, but should be amended for each vendor to account for each party’s roles, responsibilities, and compliance requirements.
-Set contract standards that establish uniform processes for negotiation, review and approval, monitoring, and contract storage.
+Templates are fine but should be amended for each vendor to account for each party’s roles, responsibilities, and compliance requirements.
+Set contract standards that establish uniform negotiation, review, approval, monitoring, and contract storage processes.
 Your contracts should also address service level agreements (SLA), proper issue escalation, vendor termination, and security documentation.

 - Conduct ongoing vendor monitoring.